SonjaKersten/Laboratory-protocols/DNA_extraction_protocol/README.md

   **2.2.** Place on the magnetic stand for 5 min or until beads are bound to the side.

-  **2.3.** Remove and discard supernatant, leaving tubes on the magnetic stand.
+  **2.3.** Remove and discard supernatant, leaving plate/ tube on the magnetic stand.

-  **2.4.** Add 500 uL fresh 80% EtOH to wash the beads, while keeping the plate on the magnet, wait 30 s and remove and discard EtOH.
+  **2.4.** Add 500 uL fresh 80% EtOH to wash the beads, while keeping the plate/ tube on the magnet, wait 30 s and remove and discard EtOH.

   **2.5.** Repeat the 80% EtOH wash and carefully remove all remaining EtOH. **Note: Sometimes it is good to flash spin and put the tubes back on the magnet and remove the last ul of EtOH with a pipet.**